Seagate/cortx/doc/ova/2.0.0/PI-4/CORTX_on_Open_Virtual_Appliance_PI-4.rst

        vi config.ini

-   **Note:** The values used in `config.ini <https://raw.githubusercontent.com/Seagate/cortx/mukul-ova-PI4/doc/ova/2.0.0/PI-4/config.ini>`_ are for example purpose so update the values as per your environment by replacing your network interface names and IP addresses.
+   **Note:** The values used in `config.ini <https://raw.githubusercontent.com/Seagate/cortx/mukul-ova-PI4/doc/ova/2.0.0/PI-4/config.ini>`_ are for example purpose so update the values by replacing your network interface names and IP addresses as per your environment.

 #.
 Run **ip a l** and record the IP addresses of the following interfaces: